-Dr. Tim Schlippe CEO & Founder (of Silicon Surfer) Innovation While traditional captions only reflect what is spoken in an utterance, the innovative technology WaveFont additionally visualizes information of how it is spoken.
+While traditional captions only reflect what is spoken in an utterance, the innovative technology WaveFont additionally visualizes information of how it is spoken.
 WaveFont has been invented by Prof. Dr. Matthias Wölfel, Angelo Stitz and Dr. Tim Schlippe in an art research project.
 Due to the very positive feedback, Dr. Tim Schlippe decided to make it available for a broader audience by commercializing and developing WaveFont further as the founder and CEO of Silicon Surfer.
-In particular, people with hearing disabilities will be able to see, for the first time, vocalized emotions such as stresses, pauses, or stretched out words.
-The WaveFont visualization is very intuitive: For example, when someone speaks louder, the font gets bolder, when some speaks slower, it gets wider: WaveFont generation.
+Particularly, hearing-impaired people receive for the first time information and emotions from the voice (stresses, pauses, length) which they were excluded from.
+The WaveFont visualization is very intuitive: For example, when someone speaks louder, the font gets bolder, when some speaks slower, it gets wider:

+WaveFont generation.

-After a short time, information and emotions are much better transported than with conventional captions supporting accessibility, integration and inclusion.
+After a short time information and emotions are much better transported than with conventional captions supporting accessibility, integration and inclusion.

 Service

-In order to enable hearing-impaired people to receive voice characteristics, Silicon Surfer offers a service to automatically produce WaveFont captions.
-To generate WaveFont captions, Silicon Surfer processes traditional subtitle files or transcriptions together with the sound file.
+In order to enable hearing-impaired people to receive the voice characteristics, Silicon Surfer offers a service to automatically produce WaveFont captions.
+To generate WaveFont captions, Silicon Surfer processes traditional subtitle files or the transcriptions together with the sound file.

 Applications

 WaveFont is universally applicable for different genres and can be ported to new languages and writing systems.
 So far it is available in English, Spanish and German and first actions have been taken to port it to Arabic.

-Potential in the World

-A huge number of people would benefit from additional information in captions: According to the World Health Organization, 466 million people worldwide have disabling hearing loss.
-This is 5% of world's population.
-Due to demographic change, it is estimated that by 2050, over 900 million people will have hearing impairments.
-However, this new technology and visualization is not only interesting for hearing impaired people.
-For example, there are 244 million migrants living in a country other than where they were born.
-Many of them need to learn a new language.
-WaveFont captions would help them since Silicon Surfer's analyses have demonstrated that WaveFont visualization is much more intuitive than phonetic transcriptions such

-Nafath Issue 10

-19